EMDR THERAPY

 What is EMDR Therapy?

 EMDR (Eye Movement Desensitization and Reprocessing) therapy was developed in the late 1980s as a way to treat PTSD.
-It is a form of therapy that has been found to be effective in treating a wide range of mental health issues, including anxiety, depression, post-traumatic stress disorder (PTSD), and other trauma-related disorders.
+EMDR is a somatic therapy that helps the brain form new neural pathways, essentially retraining how distressing memories are processed.
+It has been found to be effective in treating a wide range of mental health issues, including anxiety, depression, post-traumatic stress disorder (PTSD), and other trauma-related disorders.
 It incorporates eye movements, hand tapping, or other forms of bilateral stimulation as a way to help the brain process traumatic experiences.
 EMDR therapy is based on the idea that traumatic experiences can cause disruptions in the way the brain processes information, and that these disruptions can lead to symptoms of mental illness.

 How Can EMDR Therapy Help a Person?